 your publisher will have specific requirements in terms of margins and

 other layout issues, but will usually allow you to choose font and pitch.

 A word of caution--don't get cute with fonts!
 Choose a font that is similar

-to other published books of like kind.
+to other published books of like kind, and stick with only one font throughout.
 Readers are accustomed to seeing

-standard fonts, and anything dramatically different can make your print
+standard fonts, and anything dramatically different, such as unusual fonts or changing fonts midstream, can make your print

 difficult to read.

 agent called to tell me we received an offer for a three-book deal from